FWDSEC/owasp-skfk8-builder/README.md

 # OWASP SKF K8 Builder Tools

+## minkube build on Ubuntu
+Running SKF locally on an Ubuntu (VM) with minikube is a great way to get exposure to how SKF is interfacing w/ Kubernetes.

+The basic steps are:
+1) Get a vanilla `Ubuntu` system up and going with the latest `minikube` running
+2) Clone the repository
+3) From a terminal '`bash`' window '`source miniskf.ubuntu.sh`' to get access to the minikube SKF functions (eg.`010-minikube-start`, `020-minikube-iptables`, `999-minikube-destroy`)
+4) Execute '`010-minikube-start`' and '`020-minikube-iptables`' and you will have a working SKF environemtn.
+5) When you're done '`999-minikube-destroy`'

 ## AWS Buildout Example
 This is the Github repo for the talk: "Build more secure apps by harnessing the power of OWASP SKF & ASVS on Kubernetes".